Bulk Universality for Unitary Matrix Models

 The random matrix theory deals with several asymptotic regimes of the eigenvalue distribution.
 The global regime is centered around weak convergence of NCM \eqref{NCM}.
 Global regime for unitary matrix models was studied in \cite{Kol:97}.
-We will use the main result of \cite{Kol:97}: \begin{theorem} Assume that the potential $V$ of the model \eqref{Model} is a $C^2\left(-\pi,\pi\right)$ function.
-Then: \begin{itemize} \item there exists a measure $N \in \mathcal{M}_1 \left([-\pi,\pi]\right)$ with a compact support $\sigma$, such that NCM $N_n$ converges in probability to $N$; \item $N$ has a bounded density $\rho$; \item denote $\rho_n:=p_1^{(n)}$ the first marginal density, then for any $\phi \in H^1 \left(-\pi,\pi\right)$
+We will use the main result of \cite{Kol:97}: